EricMFink/PRcasebook/Chapters/Part 6 - Advocacy/Advocacy & Conduct in Litigation.md

-I learned that accusations of bias followed any disagreement with positions espoused by Plaintiff's counsel: "There's no question that he's entitled to it, so it's no --- if I understand what Your Honor's saying, you don't want it to go in front of the jury for whatever reason."
+I learned that accusations of bias followed any disagreement with positions espoused by Plaintiff's counsel: "There's no question that he's entitled to it, so it's no---if I understand what Your Honor's saying, you don't want it to go in front of the jury for whatever reason."
 "Your Honor, I know you're angry at me, but I hope you're not taking it out on my client."
 "In fact, I think that the Court has